lukemshepherd/PCA-2/README.md

 ## Dependencies
 *See environment.yml*

-You can create a copy my conda `sci` enviroment with these comands:
+You can create a copy my conda `vox` enviroment with these comands:

     conda env create -f environment.yml